Oreo: Ingredients

-Nutrition

-One six-pack of Oreos contains 270 calories, hence there are 45 calories in one cookie.
-Of these 45 calories, 27 come from carbohydrates, 16.5 come from fat, and 1.5 calories are provided by protein.

-Different Oreo flavors have varying amounts of carbohydrate: the chocolate fudge Oreo contains 13g of total carbohydrates (4% of the recommended daily intake) and 9g of sugars per serving of 3 cookies, while mint Oreos contain 25g of total carbohydrates and 18g of sugars per serving.
-Oreos contain small amounts of proteins and minerals (iron and sodium are present) but they do not contain any vitamins.

 Varieties

 In addition to their traditional design of two chocolate wafers separated by a crème filling, Oreo cookies have been produced in a multitude of different varieties since they were first introduced.
 This list is only a guide to some of the more notable and popular types; not all are available in every country.
 The main varieties in the United States are: